jwmortensen/introduction-to-computer-science-scala/README.md

-# Introduction to Computer Science in Scala
+# Learn Scala

-I am rewriting the c++ projects I did for my introduction to computer science class in scala.
+I am working to learn scala and to understand the functional proramming paradigm.
+This repository contains code for some of the projects from my introductory CS courses, rewritten in scala.